Richardson L. Wright School

+The Richardson L. Wright School was an American school that was located in the Nicetown–Tioga neighborhood in northern Philadelphia, Pennsylvania.

+History and architectural features

-The Richardson L. Wright School was a school in the Nicetown–Tioga neighborhood in northern Philadelphia, Pennsylvania.
-It was designed by Lloyd Titus, the Chief Draftsman (1901–1905) of the Department of Buildings of the Philadelphia School Board.
-He was the last non-architect to serve in the position.
-The school building contained three stories in the Colonial Revival style with a hipped roof.
+Designed by Lloyd Titus, the last non-architect to serve as the chief draftsman (1901–1905) of the Department of Buildings of the Philadelphia School Board, this school building contained three stories and was designed in the Colonial Revival style with a hipped roof.
 It was destroyed sometime before 2008 and replaced by ball courts.

 The Richardson L. Wright School should not be confused with the Richard R. Wright School, which is currently operating in north Philadelphia.